-[305.
-SPECIAL PROBLEMS IN EXPERIMENTAL QUANTITY COOKERY.
+305. SPECIAL PROBLEMS IN EXPERIMENTAL QUANTITY COOKERY.
 Fall.
 Credit and hours to be arranged.
 For graduate students in Institution Management and for seniors with adequate background in foods and major interest in Institution Management.
 Number of registrants limited.
 Instructor's signature required for preregistration.
 Miss LONGREE.

 Selected problems are offered for special study and experimentation.
 All projects deal with pertinent problems in quantity food preparation.
-Not offered in 1956-1957.]

-[310.
-FOOD SERVICE MANAGEMENT AND CATERING.
+310. FOOD SERVICE MANAGEMENT AND CATERING.
 Fall, 2 sections, and spring, 1 section.
-Credit three hours.
 Advised for upperclassmen specializing in Institution Management and Hotel Administration.
 Open to graduate students with training or experience in quantity food service.
 Prerequisite, Institution Management 200, 210, 230, or equivalent experience.
 Miss HARRIS.